A summer rhythm where keiki build confidence without pressure

 8-Week Core Program Gentle introduction to AI as a creative tool

-12-Week Summer Camp More integrated use of AI in brainstorming and app ideation
+12-Week Summer Program More integrated use of AI in brainstorming and app ideation

 Child experience